J95Ortiz/hangman-game/README.md

 Once the User has chosen the level they want, the application runs through the words in the corresponding file and selects one for them to guess.

-Every letter in the word is then replaced with an underscore.
-This is displayed to the User along with a message telling them how many letters there are.
-They are then asked for their first guess.
+Every letter in the word is then replaced with an underscore and this is displayed to the User along with a message telling them how many letters there are.
+They are then asked to enter their first guess.

 [Back to top](#contents)

 ### PROCESSING THE USER'S GUESSES

-Once the User has entered their first guess the program checks whether that letter is in the word.
+Once the User has entered their guess the program will check whether that letter is in the word.

-The application checks that the input isn't blank or more than one character in length, and asks the user to only input letters if their guess is a number or special character.
+The application will also check that the input isn't blank or more than one character in length and asks the user to only input letters if their guess is a number or special character.

-If the User's guess appears in the word, the screen will display a message confirming their guess is right and the app replaces the underscores with the letter.
+If the User's guess appears in the word the screen will display a message confirming their guess is right and a loop is ran which replaces the underscores with the letter.

 When the Users are asked for their next guess they are shown the word which now includes the letter they last guessed.

-If the letter they guessed does not appear, a message appears telling them that letter isn't in.
-The stickman is also shown at this stage with a message telling the User how many chances they have left.
+If that letter isn't in the word, a message will tell them that it isn't in.
+The stickman is also shown at this stage with a message letting the User know how many chances they have left.

-Each guess is added to a list which is displayed back to the User after each turn, so they can see what letters they've guessed.
-However, if a letter is guessed more than once a message tells them that they've already tried it.
+Each guess is added to a list which is displayed back to the User after each turn so they can see what letters they've guessed.
+However, if the same letter is entered more than once a message will appear to tell them that they've already tried it.

-The process is repeated until all the letters are guessed and the word is revealed, or they run out of chances.
+The process is repeated until the User runs out of chances, or they guess all the letters and the word is revealed.

 [Back to top](#contents)